Curriculum Guide · Courses

 Professor John Bates

-Recommended: Although there are no formal course prerequisites, it is recommended that students have completed Constitutional Law I; a survey national security course might be helpful but is not essential.
+Recommended: Although there are no formal course prerequisites, it is recommended that students have completed Constitutional Law I: The Federal System (or Democracy and Coercion); a survey national security course might be helpful but is not essential.

 Students may not receive credit for this course and National Security Investigations and Litigation.